zulip/zulipbot/.github/README.md

 contributors.
 It allows anyone to perform issue triage (self-assigning and labeling issues), not just the core contributors trusted with full write access to the repository (which is the only model GitHub supports).
-Additionally, **zulipbot** checks pull requests for merge conflicts, failing pull request checks, and inactivity,
+Additionally, **zulipbot** monitors the activity of issues and pull requests, notifying contributors about new merge conflicts, continuous integration build results, inactivity, and more.

 ## Installation